kumarvikramgithub/reactjstutorial/README.md

 eg: <CreateList title="India" />

-    In CreateList component title is passed as a **PROPS** and inside CreateList component we will use pops.title to render value of title props "India" into **DOM**.
+  + In CreateList comp onent title is passed as a **PROPS** and inside CreateList component we will use pops.title to render value of title props "India" into **DOM**.